Cyber-knose/Metadata-Purifier/README.md

 ### 🕵️ What Can Be Found Using Metadata Analysis?

-Metadata analysis can reveal a shocking amount of personal and investigative information:
+Metadata analysis can reveal a shocking amount of personal and investigative information

 🛡️ How Metadata purifier Helps

-MetaClean is a privacy-first tool designed to bridge the gap between technical forensics and user privacy.
+Metadata purifier is a privacy-first tool designed to bridge the gap between technical forensics and user privacy.

 ✅ 1.
 For Privacy Advocates:
 Remove hidden tracking data before sharing images online